Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Proofs

-This event happens with probability tending to~1 because of the last condition on $\eps$ in the statement of the theorem, as well as \lemref{eta} and \lemref{alpha}, which give the order of magnitude of $\eta$ and $\alpha$.
-We assume that $\eps$ is small enough that all the lemmas in \secref{aux}, called upon below, apply and that \eqref{event} occurs with probability at least $1-p$.

-Note that we have already imposed a requirement on $q$ above, that $q < 1/2C$, where $C$ is the constant of \lemref{hops}, so that $\alpha/\eps < 1/2C$.
-Below, each time there is a constraint on $q$, we assume it is small enough to satisfy the constraint.
-We just have to make sure that each constraint allows for $q>0$ fixed and that there are only a finite (in fact, a few) constraints.

-Taking any data point $y_0 \in \cY \cap \Omega$ as a starting point, let $(y_k)$ denote the sequence computed by Graph Max Shift based on $\hat f$ as defined in \eqref{eq:graph_max_shift}; let $(x_k)$ denote the sequence computed by Max Shift based on $f$ as defined in \eqref{eq:max_shift} (with $x_0 = y_0$).
-We note that, combining \eqref{eq:step_size} and \eqref{eq:grad}, and under \eqref{event}, we have
+Take any data point $y^0 \in \cY \cap \Omega$ as a starting point and let $(y^k)$ denote the sequence in \eqref{graph_max_shift} computed by Graph Max Shift; let $(x_k)$ denote the sequence computed by Max Shift based on $f$ as defined in \eqref{max_shift} with the same starting point $x_0 = y^0$.
+The following lemmas are proved later.